-Halifax finally has enough vaccine to host our Seasonal Flu Prevention Clinic on Monday, October 27, from 3:00 pm - 5:00 pm at Halifax Town Hall in the Great Hall.
-There are no special criteria required this year, such as a health condition.
-Flu shots will be offered to adults 18 and over, with our public health nurses preferring that children receive vaccinations at their pediatrician's office.
+Halifax finally has enough vaccine to host our Seasonal Flu Prevention Clinic on Tuesday, November 11, from 2:00 pm - 4:30 pm at Halifax Town Hall in the Great Hall.
+There are no special criteria required, such as a health condition.
+Flu shots will be offered to anyone 10 years and over, with our public health nurses preferring that young children receive vaccinations at their pediatrician's office.
 For questions, call the Halifax Board of Health at 781-293-6738

 And there usually are questions.
 Asking them is a good thing.
 A recent call to my office reminded me of the importance of teaching and learning through conversations with the public.
 We should never assume people have an accurate understanding of something just because the topic receives a lot of attention.
 The call was one of many inquiring about the availability of flu shots.

-Sometimes the calls begin in September, even though we don't usually see the influenza cases begin until November and peaking in January.
-However, every year is different and it could begin as early as October and could continue until May.
+This year's tardiness of vaccine deliveries has been a nuisance.
+This was supposed to be a good year for the vaccine: plenty of it and a good match for the influenzas it was designed to prevent.
+After all the hoopla last year, with so many feeling truly desperate when the H1N1 vaccine was late in arriving and prioritized for certain segments of society, I did not want to run a clinic with only 100 doses, when so many more were needed.
+So, I waited just a bit.
+And, besides, September and October are not when we usually see any influenza cases.
+We usually see it beginning in November and peaking in January.

 As I explained the seasonal occurrence to this woman back in September, I thought she might be relieved and convinced that there was plenty of time.
 That is when I discovered the real reason behind her anxiety.
 She was going to Boston and was worried that the city crowds had all sorts of colds and germs and she was hoping to get her shot before she went.
-(She did not mention Ebola.
-I suppose those calls will begin soon.)
 I told her that the "flu shot" only protects us against the seasonal influenza; not against the common cold or any other virus or bacteria carried by people in crowds.
 Our best defense against that onslaught is frequent hand washing and good hygiene habits.
 I think she was both disappointed and relieved with my response.
 I was glad for the learning opportunity she gave me.
 The flu shot does not prevent colds.
 I had never thought to point that out before.